-A lot of people have been asking me why they seem more difficult when the transition to them.
-It is an interesting question as on first look they do not look too much different, right?
+A lot of people have been asking me why they seem more difficult.
+It is an interesting question as at first glance, they do look very similar.
 But there is definitely something special about them

 Now let’s take a more in-depth look at what exactly makes them so different and whether or not knuckle push-ups are worth your while.

-How Hard Are Knuckle Push-Up Compared to Regular Push-Ups?
+How Hard Are Knuckle Push-Ups Compared to Regular Push-Ups?

-It is difficult to establish exactly how hard they are, but I decided to do a little experiment, doing my own make-shift “research” in away.
+It is difficult to establish exactly how hard they are, but I decided to do a little experiment, doing my own improvised “research”.

 This is just a little fun experiment that I wanted to do, and it is nothing official, so don’t quote me on that.

-You can do the same experimentation and see what the percentage going to be for you is.
-It is interesting to see if it will be close to the percentages I saw.
+But, you can always do the same experimentation and see what the percentage going to be for you is.
+It is interesting to see if it will be close to the percentages I observed.

-Keep in mind that you need to warm up properly before you start otherwise the first set is going to be super tough while the second will feel significantly easier.
+Keep in mind that you need to warm up properly before you start; otherwise, the first set is going to be very tough while the second will feel significantly more comfortable.